 Dealing With Your Toddler’s Teeth Grinding and Clenching At Home

 A dentist probably won’t consider your toddler’s teeth grinding or clenching serious enough to treat, but that doesn’t mean it isn’t causing problems at home!
 So what can you do to help your toddler’s teeth grinding?

 First, try to establish the cause of the teeth grinding or clenching.
-If the problem is physical, treat it as best you can (if the problem is mild) or consider taking your toddler to his pediatrician if you suspect something serious, like an illness or a nutritional deficiency.
-Pain caused by teething or mild illness can be treated with children’s Tylenol.
-And if your toddler’s teeth grinding or clenching is causing him to have headaches or jaw pain, those can be treated with children’s pain reliever, too.
+If the problem is physical, treat it as best you can (if the problem is mild) or consider taking your toddler to their pediatrician if you suspect something serious, like an illness or a nutritional deficiency.
+You can treat pain caused by teething or mild illness with children’s Tylenol.
+And if your toddler’s teeth grinding or clenching is causing him to have headaches or jaw pain, you can treat those with children’s pain reliever, too.

 If you suspect that the teeth grinding is related to stress or anxiety, do what you can to help your toddler relax.
 Work on establishing a calming bedtime routine, complete with a warm bath, relaxing music, bedtime stories, etc. This can do wonders to help relax your toddler right before she falls asleep.

 If your toddler is anxious about something specific, talk through her feelings with her (if she’s old enough to talk) and do your best to provide reassurance.
 This can be hard with a young toddler, but even repeating what your toddler says back to her (so that she knows you understand) and then repeating a calming phrase like “It’s okay, mommy’s here” again and again can help to ease a toddler’s anxiety.
 “Toddlerspeak” is an excellent way to communicate with even a younger toddler.